SINTEF-9012/Proto2TypeScript/README.md

 Proto2TypeScript
 ================

-This tool generate TypeScript definitions for your Protocol Buffers models, when you use [ProtoBuf.js](https://github.com/dcodeIO/ProtoBuf.js/)
+This tool generate TypeScript definitions for your Protocol Buffers models, when you use the excellent [ProtoBuf.js](https://github.com/dcodeIO/ProtoBuf.js/) library.

 It's a Node.js project, but a web demo is coming.